 You never own the phone; you rent it, much like in PMG or Telecom days of yore.
 You get a cordless phone handset, with large buttons, reasonably clear display and sound quality, and a configurable SOS button for emergencies.

-Myhomefone costs $99 for a one-off connection plus $55 monthly subscription that includes unlimited calls to local, national, and mobile numbers.
-The solution isn't cheaper than an NBN phone-only plan, but it delivers a phone that's much like any other cordless phone, with a couple of features for added peace of mind and security.
+Until recently, the Myhomefone would cost $99 for a one-off connection plus $55 monthly subscription that included unlimited calls to local, national, and mobile numbers.
+While this was cheaper than an NBN phone-only plan, it delivered a phone that was much like any other cordless phone, with a couple of bonus features for added peace of mind and security.